Hans Lammers

 Hans Heinrich Lammers (27 May 1879 – 4 January 1962) was a German jurist and prominent Nazi Party politician.
 From 1933 until 1945 he served as Chief of the Reich Chancellery under Adolf Hitler.
-In 1937, he additionally was given the post of Reichsminister in the cabinet.
+In 1937, he additionally was given the post of in the cabinet.
 During the 1948–1949 Ministries Trial, Lammers was found guilty of crimes against peace, war crimes, crimes against humanity, and membership in a criminal organization.
-He was sentenced to 20 years in prison in April 1949 but this was later reduced to 10 years and he was released early.
+He was sentenced to 20 years in prison in April 1949, but this was later reduced to 10 years and he was released early.